 Social Interaction Class

-Wayfinders students attend a weekly workshop that focuses on developing the skills to navigate everyday social interactions whilst on campus and in the community.
+Wayfinders participants attend a weekly workshop that focuses on developing the skills to navigate everyday social interactions whilst on campus and in the community.
 Topics include 'interacting with friends, acquaintances, and strangers' and 'ways to meet new people.'

-In partnership with the Fresno State Jan and Bud Richter Center for Community Engagement and Service Learning, students are able to achieve a Fresno State Service Learning certificate.
+In partnership with the Fresno State Jan and Bud Richter Center for Community Engagement and Service Learning, participants are able to achieve a Fresno State Service Learning certificate.
 Students volunteer a minimum of 20 hours per semester in a field of their choosing and complete reflections detailing duties, learning outcomes, and personal development.

 Fresno County has a very active program of Special Olympic events throughout the year.
-Students are encouraged to participate in individual and team sports to have fun, meet new people, develop teamwork skills, and have the opportunity to achieve.
+Participants are encouraged to participate in individual and team sports to have fun, meet new people, develop teamwork skills, and have the opportunity to achieve.
 Sports offered include soccer, bowling, basketball, aquatics, track and field, tennis, bocce, and golf.

 Peer Mentor Program

-Wayfinders students are partnered and assisted with peer mentors who provide support in successful inclusion and integration onto the Fresno State campus and the community.
+Wayfinders participants are partnered and assisted with peer mentors who provide support in successful inclusion and integration onto the Fresno State campus and the community.
 Peer mentors encourage Wayfinders students to participate in social activities.
 Examples include attending Fresno State sporting events, going to the movies, concerts, out to eat or just hanging out.

 If you are interested in becoming a peer mentor, you may download the application by clicking here.